So you’re thinking of making your affiliate marketing fortune through Clickbank?

 Not something you’d be proud to put your name behind.

-So in this post, I wanted to outline some reasons why you want to avoid using Clickbank for affiliate marketing as well as offer up some better alternatives.
+So in this post, I’ll outline reasons why you want to avoid using Clickbank for affiliate marketing and offer some better alternatives (not Amazon Associates).

 Let’s get cracking!